Unveiling coherent dynamics in non-Markovian open quantum systems: exact expression and recursive perturbation expansion

 where the result from~\cite{Sorce2022} is recovered when $\omega_{ij}$ is diagonal (pseudo-Kraus representation).
 In what follows, we provide a technique to recover the contributions to the effective Hamiltonian at each order of the perturbation expansion.

-\paragraph{Systematic perturbation expansion --- } The generator $\mathcal{L}_t$ of an open quantum system typically arises from the microscopic unitary evolution of a closed bipartite system, where the system $S$ interacts with an environment $E$ (the irrelevant degrees of freedom that are traced out).
+\paragraph*{Systematic perturbation expansion --- } The generator $\mathcal{L}_t$ of an open quantum system typically arises from the microscopic unitary evolution of a closed bipartite system, where the system $S$ interacts with an environment $E$ (the irrelevant degrees of freedom that are traced out).
 The total Hamiltonian governing this evolution is given by:

 where $H_S$ and $H_E$ are the free Hamiltonians of the system and environment, respectively, and $\lambda$ is the coupling parameter for the interaction $H_I$.
 For simplicity, we consider a factorized interaction Hamiltonian, $H_I = A \otimes B$, where $A$ and $B$ act on the system and environment, respectively.
 Extensions to sums of such terms are straightforward.
-The total initial state is assumed to factorize as $\rho_{SE}(0) = \rho_S \otimes \rho_E$, a common assumption in open quantum systems \cite{Colla2022corr}.
+We further assume the total initial state to factorize as $\rho_{SE}(0) = \rho_S \otimes \rho_E$, since initial system–environment correlations do not affect the coherent part of the system dynamics, i.e., the effective Hamiltonian $K$~\cite{Colla2022corr}.
+Their only effect is the addition of an inhomogeneous term to the homogeneous map describing the evolution of the initially uncorrelated state, while the homogeneous part of the dynamics characterized by the generator in eq.~\eqref{eq:no_gauge} remains unchanged.
+See Appendix~\ref{app:correlations} for a detailed discussion.

 Finding the exact effective Hamiltonian $K$ for the reduced system $S$ is generally challenging without an explicit expression for the time local generator $\mathcal{L}_{t}$ associated to the reduced dynamics of the system only.
 Here, we provide a systematic perturbation expansion for $K$ in powers of the coupling strength $\lambda$.
 This constitutes the second main result of this work.
 Below, we outline the strategy; technical details are provided in~\cite{Colla2025pra}.